xddxdd/blog/source/_posts/en/article/modify-website/how-to-kill-the-dn42-network.lantian/index.md

 ----------------------

 - Always remember: Interior Gateway Protocols, including OSPF, Babel, etc, should never process BGP routing information.
 BGP routing should be handled solely by BGP.
   - There are multiple schemes to configure BGP in a network.
-You may refer to: [Bird BGP Confederation: Configuration and Emulation (Chinese Only at the moment)](/article/modify-website/bird-confederation.lantian).
+You may refer to: [Bird BGP Confederation: Configuration and Emulation](/en/article/modify-website/bird-confederation.lantian).
 - Similarly, interior routes should not be passed to BGP, unless you own each and every IP that you're using internally on DN42.
 - So you should set BGP's `export filter` to this in Bird: